EricDelmonico/IGME-235/235-project-1-content.md

 ## V. Aesthetics

 The graphics style will be simple pixel art with a limited color palette.
 There will be 8-bit sounds for taking damage and for dealing damage.
 The UI may also have sound if there is time to implement that.
+The style will hopefully be a spooky theme, in celebration of the fall season.

 ## VI.
 Gameplay